When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Discussion

 \subsection{Hardness and negative emotions reveal model vulnerabilities}

 Hard examples degrade detector performance by reducing their ability to correctly localize pareidolic regions, pointing to localization as a key bottleneck.
 Emotion reveals architectural differences in how models process affective cues.
 For CLIP, misclassification of non-human patterns as \textit{Human} increases under negative emotion, suggesting that affective cues act as semantic evidence for the human face concept.
-LLaVA shows the highest bias across all emotions, suggesting that generative VLMs may be more sensitive to affective cues than contrastive ones.
-Detectors maintain low bias across emotions, as priors dominate semantic associations.
+LLaVA shows the highest bias across all emotions, suggesting greater sensitivity to affective cues than the contrastive VLMs.
+Detectors maintain low bias across emotions because priors dominate semantic associations.
 These patterns suggest that emotion-conditioned bias emerges from semantic alignment within different representational regimes.